 In addition to continuing Haenel’s specimen-sheet run for several years, the Gronau foundry also produced bound type specimen catalogues, where all pages were printed and bound at once.
 Perhaps their most common catalogue was published in 1891, about four years after Wilhelm Gronau’s death.
 This catalogue cannot be particularly rare, as I am aware of several surviving copies in Berlin alone.
 It contains many typefaces that originally debuted at the company during Eduard Haenel’s lifetime.

 And typefaces?
 A foundry’s typefaces are often picked up by competitors, or firms that acquire them.
 For a time, the Gebr.
 Klingspor typefoundry of Offenbach am main sold a typeface named the Fette Haenel-Fraktur.
 Although this was neither designed nor cut by Eduard Haenel himself, it was based on Fraktur types that Haenel’s foundry had sold.
 In fact, it was Gebr.
 Klingspor that converted some of Haenel’s fette Fraktur sizes into a “family.”
 The term “Fette Fraktur” just means Heavy Fraktur; during the mid-nineteenth century, almost every German-speaking foundry carried a fette Fraktur from one source or another.
+I even have a database of cataloged specimens of those different fette Fraktur types available.
 The concept of a typeface family had not quite developed during Haenel’s own life time.
 Haenel’s fette Fraktur sizes came from at least two – if not three – different hands.

 Klingspor’s Fette Haenel-Fraktur